 When the heat is on, which oil should you use?

 The healthiest oils are those that are high in monounsaturated and polyunsaturated fats, such as vegetable oil and olive oil.
-These types of fats can help lower your risk of heart disease when used instead of saturated and trans fats.
+These types of fats can help lower your risk of heart disease when used instead of saturated fats.

 When it comes to cooking, however, not all oils are created equal.
 Some oils can handle the heat, and some can't.